pietrop/pietrop.github.io/categories/blog/2021-06-16-front-end-system-design.md

 ## 3. 🕶️ Data entities

 - Representation of client side data.
 Eg Data Models / schemas / json.
-- Sometimes this might include client side functions used to manipulate the data (might revisit in point **5 🏠 Client side components architecture**)
+- Sometimes this might include client side functions used to manipulate the data
+- You might revisit in point **5 🏠 Client side components architecture**
 - Do you need "foreign keys" and or ways to express relationship between data or is it all in one json object? and if so are there payload size considerations etc..

 **Artefact**